intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 ./start-distributed-spark-driver.sh
 ```

-After that, you can run previous examples on cluster by replacing `--master 'local[4]'` in the start scripts with
+After that, you can run previous examples on the cluster by replacing `--master 'local[4]'` in the start scripts with

 ```bash
 --master 'spark://your_master_url' \